GregLeonhardt/LogSeq/pages/BtrFS.md

 		  sudo btrfs balance start /mount_point
 		  ```
+		- ### Step 6: Verify the Configuration

+		  Check the status of the Btrfs filesystem to ensure everything is working correctly:

+		  ```
+		  sh

+		  Copy code

+		  sudo btrfs filesystem df /mount_point
+		  sudo btrfs filesystem show /mount_point
+		  ```
+		- ### Step 7: (Optional) Optimize the Filesystem

+		  To optimize the filesystem further and clean up any remaining issues, you can run another balance operation with specific options:

+		  ```
+		  sh

+		  Copy code

+		  sudo btrfs balance start -dusage=75 /mount_point
+		  ```

+		  This command will rebalance only chunks that are less than 75% full, which can help in optimizing the layout without causing excessive I/O load.
 - ### Replacing a failed drive.
 	- Recovering from a failed drive in a Btrfs RAID array requires careful planning and execution to minimize the risk of data loss and ensure the integrity of the filesystem.
 	- **Identify the Failed Drive**: The first step is to identify which drive in the RAID array has failed.
 You can use Btrfs-specific tools like `btrfs device stats` or general-purpose tools like `lsblk` or `fdisk` to list the drives and identify the failed one.